ssuryanarayanan/Qi-Docs/docs/Data.md

 If no data in stream – returns NULL (regardless of stream behavior setting)

-GetValues can generally be thought of as multiple GetValue calls.
+`GetValues` can generally be thought of as multiple `GetValue` calls.
-If no data in stream – returns array of NULLs (one for each member in requested list).
+If there is no data in a stream an array of NULLs (one for each member in requested list) is returned.

 #GetWindowValues
 ```